 Understanding the Differences Between Online Probate Services

-Obviously, the main advantage of using a non-lawyer probate service is the cost.
+The main advantage of using a non-lawyer probate service is the cost.
 A document preparer typically charges a reasonable flat fee for their services.
-Fees can range from less than a thousand dollars for preparing summary probate filings to several thousand dollars for full probate filings.
+Pricing can range from less than a thousand dollars for preparing summary probate filings to several thousand dollars for full probate filings.
 Prices are usually set using a base fee with an adjustment for estates with a large number of assets or different beneficiaries.

 Legal Advice in Probate

 Remember, a non-attorney legal document preparer cannot give legal advice.
-In California, a probate service document preparer can give you lawyer-approved legal materials.
+In California, a probate service document preparer can provide you lawyer-approved legal materials.
 They cannot advise you beyond that.
-This means if you need answers to legal questions we will recommend you speak to an attorney.
-Keep in mind, probate is quite procedural, so it is not often that a client will need legal advice.
+This means if you need answers to legal questions, we will recommend you speak to an attorney.
+Keep in mind, probate is entirely procedural, so it is not often that a client will need legal advice.
 If they do, however, there are low-cost options to get it.
 Lastly, A People’s Choice cannot represent you in court.
-Since the probate hearings are very routine and, as mentioned earlier, the court pre-approves most of our probate filings, court hearings are fairly easy for our clients.
-In addition, many of our clients attend their hearing over the phone.
+Since the probate hearings are very routine and, as mentioned earlier, the court pre-approves most of our probate filings, court hearings are relatively easy for our clients.
+Besides, many of our clients attend their hearing over the phone.